-Numerically, the curvature of the loss landscape in directions normal to an LoP manifold is critical.
-Even for an unstable manifold, if the negative curvatures are very slight (near flat), escaping might necessitates significant perturbations or many training steps.
+Numerically, the curvature normal to an LoP manifold is critical: for an unstable manifold with near-flat negative curvature, escape may require large perturbations or many training steps.
 Characterizing these curvatures and their impact on escape dynamics would be valuable.
 While we have demonstrated that models can escape artificially cloned LoP manifolds with interventions like dropout or noise, the question remains: can a model, once recovered from such a state, explore the parameter space as effectively and find solutions as generalizable as a model trained from a fresh, random initialization?
-This question is of significant practical importance, as it explores whether we can fully restore exploratory capacity after falling into a highly restricted subspace.
+This is of practical importance: whether exploratory capacity can be fully restored after collapsing into a highly restricted subspace.

-One of the most intriguing outcomes of this work is the connection between unit cloning, a phenomenon often studied in model compression or network analysis, and LoP in continual learning.
-These have been largely treated as separate fields of inquiry.
-However, our theoretical framework, particularly the theorems regarding cloned units, reveals a deep link, suggesting that insights and tools can be transferred between these domains.
-This raises questions about whether techniques from continual learning, such as noisy backpropagation or methods like Continual Backpropagation (CBP) \citep{dohare2024loss}, could be beneficial in the context of model expansion or escaping cloned states in other scenarios.
+An intriguing outcome of this work is the connection between unit cloning---often studied in model compression or network analysis---and LoP in continual learning, which have largely been treated as separate fields.
+Our framework, particularly the theorems on cloned units, reveals a deep link, suggesting that insights and tools can transfer between these domains.
+This raises whether continual-learning techniques such as noisy backpropagation or Continual Backpropagation (CBP) \citep{dohare2024loss} could help model expansion or escaping cloned states in other scenarios.

-Ultimately, understanding and overcoming LoP is crucial for building AI systems that can learn continuously and adapt robustly in an ever-changing world.
-By providing a mathematical characterization of some fundamental barriers to such adaptation, we aim to pave the way for the development of new architectures and learning algorithms that can sustain plasticity indefinitely, leading to truly lifelong learning agents.
+Ultimately, understanding and overcoming LoP is crucial for AI systems that learn continuously and adapt robustly in an ever-changing world.
+By providing a mathematical characterization of fundamental barriers to such adaptation, we aim to enable new architectures and learning algorithms that sustain plasticity indefinitely, leading to truly lifelong learning agents.